Note: this post has now been updated for 18.04 LTS.

 Unwanted side effect: can’t get automatic updates for X Org.
 You will have to make it part of your daily routine to check for new versions, recompile them and install them manually.

-GNOME has a number of problems where settings from the GUI get completely ignored by the system.
+GNOME has a couple of problems where settings from the GUI get completely ignored by the system.
 Some examples:

 - “Middle Click Paste” does nothing.